cfboscher/olfactory_data_augmentation/dataset/README.md

 - **500 positive (olfactory)** sentences
 - **1,700 negative (non-olfactory)** sentences
 - Two annotation types:
-  - `corpus_D2EX.csv`: Manually annotated by a sensory linguistics expert
+  - `corpus_D2EX.csv`: Manually annotated by a human expert
   - `corpus_D2LM.csv`: Automatically annotated using GPT-4o

 Each sentence is annotated at both the **sentence-level** (olfactory vs. not) and **token-level** (identified terms and true positives).